AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

     }

 A :cpp:`Box` and two :cpp:`FArrayBox`\es are passed to a C++ kernel function.
-In the function, :cpp:`amrex::lbound` and :cpp:`amrex::hbound` are called to get the start and end of the loops from :cpp:`Box::smallend()` and :cpp:`Box::bigend` of ``bx``.
-Both functions return a :cpp:`amrex::Dim3`, a Plain Old Data (POD) type containing three integers.
+In the function, :cpp:`amrex::lbound` and :cpp:`amrex::ubound` are called to get the start and end of the loops from :cpp:`Box::smallEnd()` and :cpp:`Box::bigEnd` of ``bx``.
+Both functions return a :cpp:`amrex::Dim3`, a trivial type containing three integers.
 The individual components are accessed by using :cpp:`.x`, :cpp:`.y` and :cpp:`.z`, as shown in the :cpp:`for` loops.

-:cpp:`BaseFab::array()` is called to obtain an :cpp:`Array4` object that is designed as an independent, :cpp:`operator()` based accessor to the :cpp:`BaseFab` data. :cpp:`Array4` is an AMReX class that contains a pointer to the :cpp:`FArrayBox` data and two :cpp:`Dim3` vectors that contain the bounds of the :cpp:`FArrayBox`.
-The bounds are stored to properly translate the three dimensional coordinates to the appropriate location in the one-dimensional array.  :cpp:`Array4`\'s :cpp:`operator()` can also take a fourth integer to access across states of the :cpp:`FArrayBox` and can be used in lower dimensions by passing `0` to the higher order dimensions.
+:cpp:`BaseFab::array()` is called to obtain an :cpp:`Array4` object that is designed as an independent, :cpp:`operator()` based accessor to the :cpp:`BaseFab` data. :cpp:`Array4` is an AMReX class that contains a pointer to the :cpp:`FArrayBox` data and two :cpp:`Dim3` structs that contain the bounds of the :cpp:`FArrayBox`.
+The bounds are stored to properly translate the three dimensional coordinates to the appropriate location in the one-dimensional array.  :cpp:`Array4`\'s :cpp:`operator()` can also take a fourth integer to access across states of the :cpp:`FArrayBox`.
+When AMReX is built for 1D or 2D, it can be used by passing `0` to the missing dimensions.

 The ``AMREX_PRAGMA_SIMD`` macro is placed in the innermost loop to notify the compiler that loop iterations are independent and it is safe to